-Benefits of accepting bitcoin
+Benefits of accepting cryptocurrency

-Bitcoin offers several primary benefits that small businesses may want to consider:
+Cryptocurrencies offer several primary benefits that small businesses may want to consider:

 - Lower transaction fees.
 The lack of a central intermediary dramatically reduces transaction fees.
 Small businesses accepting credit card payments often face fees of around 25 cents for each card swipe, plus 2 to 4 percent of the transaction total.
 These costs add up, which is why smaller stores often have credit card purchase minimums.

-Risks of accepting bitcoin
+Risks of accepting cryptocurrency

 "You will have to make some form of arrangement for translating your cryptocurrency back into your currency of record," said Areiel Wolanow, managing director of consulting firm Finserv Experts.
 "Cryptocurrencies are volatile, [so] you will want to do this quickly and regularly."

 However, some cryptocurrency companies are working to change that.
 Coinbase, for example, holds less than 2 percent of customers' digital currency online, and in the event of a breach, the company fully insures losses.
-All fiat currency maintained on Coinbase is subject to FDIC backing up to $250,000 just like conventional banks.
+All fiat currency maintained on Coinbase is subject to FDIC insurance, up to $250,000, just like conventional banks.
 However, these protections don't apply if your personal wallet is hacked; it is still your responsibility to secure your personal account, but you can rest easy knowing that if the company suffers an attack, your funds are safe.

 "Because cryptocurrencies are relatively new, there's much uncertainty around how the government will work out kinks in its regulation," Poelma said.
 "Indeed, new regulations could be passed by the time you read this.
-Bitcoin won't be universally accepted until businesses are certain they know how to report gains and pay proper taxes on cryptocurrency transactions."
+[Cryptocurrency] won't be universally accepted until businesses are certain they know how to report gains and pay proper taxes on cryptocurrency transactions."

-Any entrepreneur who chooses to accept bitcoin should be prepared to pivot and adapt to periodic changes in the law as a result.
+Any entrepreneur who chooses to accept cryptocurrency should be prepared to pivot and adapt to periodic changes in the law as a result.
 These changes could continue into the foreseeable future as cryptocurrency adoption expands and new problems and difficulties arise.